-A little something to get you on the right track – this daily routines printable is not only cute but functional too!
+A little something to get you on the right track – this daily routine printable is not only cute but functional too!

 Whether they’re home for the summer or are smack dab in the middle of the school year, I find that our two boys (currently ages 7 & 4) really do best when they have a routine and consistency in their schedule.
 That’s not to say that we have every moment planned out, but when we have a general structure to our days, I find that things seem to go a lot more smoothly.